spacelift-io/user-documentation/docs/vendors/ansible/policies.md

 You can use our [Trigger Policy](../../concepts/policy/trigger-policy.md) to link multiple stacks together.
 This applies also to stacks from different vendors.

-One of the [use cases](https://spacelift.io/blog/spacelift-ansible-integration-beta) is to link Terraform and Ansible workflows so that you could use Ansible to configure EC2 instances you've just created using Terraform.
+One of the [use cases](https://spacelift.io/blog/spacelift-ansible-integration-beta){: rel="nofollow"} is to link Terraform and Ansible workflows so that you could use Ansible to configure EC2 instances you've just created using Terraform.

-We provide an extensive example of one way to set something like this up in our [Terraform-Ansible workflow demo repository](https://github.com/spacelift-io-examples/terraform-ansible-workflow-demo).
+We provide an extensive example of one way to set something like this up in our [Terraform-Ansible workflow demo repository](https://github.com/spacelift-io-examples/terraform-ansible-workflow-demo){: rel="nofollow"}.